drewverlee/plum/README.md

 # plum

-Plum is a RESTFUL API.
+Plum is a restful api that accepts and returns sorted people records.

 Master Branch Tests: [![CircleCI](https://circleci.com/gh/drewverlee/plum.svg?style=svg&circle-token=e36a553b9697f3352402f167b2a06a33f5304d75)](https://circleci.com/gh/drewverlee/plum)

-This means its a webapp/server that has endpoints that return JSON.

-Its primary motiviation is for accepting, sorting and returning JSON records of people: last-name,first-name,etc..

 See the swagger docs for more

 ## Swagger docs

-visit the root url `/`
+visit the root url `/` you should expect to be greeted by an interactive API.

 ## Development